Sometimes, lessons about God’s providence have to be learned the hard way. This story is one such instance:

 Every so often, we get to witness these full-circle moments as parents.
 Moments that come so unexpectedly after years of teaching and consistent reminders.

-We do our best to teach our kids about the providence of God, and then one day they start teaching us.
+We do our best to teach our kids about God’s providence, and then one day they start teaching us.